Knaeckebrothero/Advanced-LLM-Chat/README.md

 Fessi is a Progressive Web Application (PWA) designed to help campus users identify appropriate disposal methods and locations for various types of waste.
 Built with Angular 19.2.2 and FastAPI, this chatbot uses a Retrieval-Augmented Generation (RAG) architecture to provide contextually appropriate responses to waste disposal queries.

-Developed during the 2025 Summer Semester at Frankfurt University of Applied Sciences (FRA UAS) as a continuation and modernization of the "Müll-Meister" project, Fessi represents a complete redesign using modern web development practices to address the operational challenges of campus waste management.

 ## Table of Contents

 - [Project Background](#project-background)